 Jane Fonda is an actress known for her roles in Barbarella (1968) and Coming Home (1978) and more than twenty fitness videos beginning in 1982.
-Peter Fonda is an actor best known for playing Wyatt in 1969’s counterculture classic Easy Rider (which he also co-produced).
+Peter Fonda (1940-2019) was an actor best known for playing Wyatt in 1969’s counterculture classic Easy Rider (which he also co-produced).
 Wyatt wore a leather jacket festooned with an American flag and red, white, and blue stripes.
 His helmet had stars and stripes, too, thus inspiring his nickname, “Captain America.”
 "Bucky" is a reference to Captain America's original sidekick in the comic books, Bucky Barnes.
 In the film, the lead characters sell cocaine and then conceal the proceeds in their gas tank.
 Dennis Hopper (1936-2010) was an actor known for his hippie ways and appearances in Apocalypse Now (1979) and Blue Velvet (1986).
 Hopper directed Easy Rider and co-starred as Billy.
 “The Weight” by the group The Band was released in 1968 and was used in Easy Rider.
 Sample lyrics: “Take a load off, Annie/Take a load for free/Take a load off, Annie/And you put the load right on me.”

 That guy’s pretty much beef jerky, anyway.
 Slim Jim.